-Once an approval is granted, a manufacturer can submit meters, manufactured in accordance with the type approval, for certification.
-It is a requirement of the Electricity Act 1989 that all domestic meters used for billing purposes by a licensed electricity supplier must be certified to show that, when tested following manufacture/refurbishment, they conform to the original pattern approval and operate within the prescribed levels of accuracy.
+When a design has been approved under GB national legislation, a manufacturer can submit meters, manufactured in accordance with the type approval, for certification.
+It is a requirement of the Electricity Act 1989 that all domestic meters used for billing purposes by a licensed electricity supplier are certified to show that, when tested following manufacture/refurbishment, they conform to the original type approval and operate within the prescribed levels of accuracy.

-Certification is performed by meter examiners appointed by Regulatory Delivery (RD) or by authorised examiners employed by manufacturers/repairers of electricity meters that have been authorised to self-certify.
+Certification is performed by meter examiners appointed by the Office for Product Safety and Standards (OPSS) or by authorised examiners employed by manufacturers/repairers of electricity meters that have been authorised to self-certify.
 This process is described in detail in the Meters (Certification) Regulations (SI 1998/1566).
-This prescribes that all meters, following approval, be allocated a certification life (ie the time a meter is allowed to remain on the wall from initial certification).
+This prescribes that all meters, following approval, be allocated a certification life (i.e. the time a meter is allowed to remain on the wall from initial certification).

-Meters for industrial and commercial customers are either certified or the supplier reaches agreement with the customer for a meter with a similar level of accuracy to be fitted.
-Certification life is allocated by RD and is restricted to 10 years for newly approved induction meters and for periods of between 10 and 20 years for static meters.
-Certification lives greater than 10 years (for electronic meters) are subject to the submission and validation of a component reliability model based on the Siemens Norm SN29500.
+Meters for industrial and commercial customers are either certified or the supplier reaches agreement with the customer for a meter with a similar level of accuracy to be installed.
+Certification periods are allocated by OPSS and are restricted to 10 years for newly approved induction meters and for periods of between 10 and 20 years for static meters.
+Certification periods greater than 10 years (for static meters) are subject to the submission and validation of a component reliability model based on the Siemens Norm SN29500.

-Subsequent in-service surveillance monitoring through the national sample survey can result in the certification life of a meter type being either extended or reduced.
-When certification is required meters must be removed from service when the certification life expires.
+Subsequent in-service surveillance monitoring through the national sample survey or In-service testing can result in the certification life of a meter type being either extended or reduced.
+When certification is required meters must be removed from service when the certification period expires.

-The Meters (Certification) Regulations allow RD to authorise manufacturers and repairers of electricity meters to ‘self-certify’ meters that have been manufactured or repaired.
-Formal authorisations are issued to the manufacturer/repairer; these are subject to regular audits performed by independent meter examiners appointed by RD.
+The Meters (Certification) Regulations allow OPSS to authorise manufacturers and repairers of electricity meters to ‘self-certify’ meters that have been manufactured or repaired.
+Formal authorisations are issued to the manufacturer/repairer; these are subject to regular audits performed by independent meter examiners appointed by Safety & Standards.

-Manufacturers/repairers authorised to self-certify meters must comply with the strict conditions under which the authorisation is issued.
-If these are breached, RD has the sanction of withdrawing the authorisation (see Section 5(5)(c) of the Electricity Act 1989 and Paragraphs 3(3) and 4(3) of The Meters (Certification) Regulations SI 1998/1566).
+Manufacturers and repairers authorised to self-certify meters must comply with the strict conditions under which the authorisation is issued.
+If these are breached, OPSS has the sanction of withdrawing the authorisation (see Section 5(5)(c) of the Electricity Act 1989 and Paragraphs 3(3) and 4(3) of The Meters (Certification) Regulations SI 1998/1566).

 Prior to submission for certification meters will have a uniquely marked seal attached.
-A seal is used to provide security for the measuring elements of a meter from tamper, identify the manufacturer/repairer of the meter, the year of certification and the fact that the meter is certified.
-The seal can take the form of a crimped security seal on traditional meters or an indelible inscription on the meter case for sealed-for-life static meters.
+A seal is used to provide security by protecting the measuring elements from tamper, identify the manufacturer/repairer of the meter, the year of certification and the fact that the meter is certified.
+The seal can take the form of either a crimped security seal or an indelible inscription on the meter case.

 If this seal is removed or tampered with in any way this should be reported to the supplier.